 The IP definition consists in chosing the form factor, number of eLBs, number of IOs and number and types of eCBs and eMBs.
 There are several ways to help performing this definition:

-- with Origami Designer for automatic sizing of the eFPGA
+for automatic sizing of the eFPGA Origami Designer - with

 Once the customer is ready to engage with Menta we work together and agree on a SoW.
 The SoW adds to the eFPGA IP definition all the deliverables details: files formats, PVT corners, verifications to run, power options, standard cells to use, PPA targets, etc.